 Employers often counter claims of retaliation by attempting to demonstrate valid reasons for an employee's termination or punishment.
 For example, an employer may claim that an employee was fired for being consistently late or underperforming, rather than for engaging in protected activities.
 The more valid reasons for an employer's actions there are, the harder it can be to prove retaliation or wrongful termination.

 An attorney can help you understand how the law applies to your circumstances and help you decide what options to pursue moving forward.
-If you have been wrongfully terminated, you may be entitled to back pay, reinstatement, and even an award of punitive damages.
-Contact a lawyer for a free initial case review to learn how they can help you achieve a fair outcome.
+If you've been wrongfully terminated, you may be entitled to back pay, reinstatement, and even an award of punitive damages.
+Contact an employment law attorney today to learn how they can help you achieve a fair outcome.

 Contact a qualified employment attorney to make sure your rights are protected.